taymuur/tic-tac-toe/README.md

 * Two player.

 **Rules for tic-tac-toe:**
-* Players take turns putting their marks in empty squares.
+* Players take turns putting their marks in empty squares by pressing a number from 1-9.
 * The first player to get 3 of her marks in a row (up, down, across, or diagonally) is the winner.
 * When all 9 squares are full, the game is over.
 If no player has 3 marks in a row, the game ends in a tie.